Originally posted 2017-01-30 10:14:50.

 This baffling conundrum is what you get when people don’t do enough research.
 In fact, BOTH the binary model and the gender-spectrum model are valid; but their relationship is being wilfully misunderstood.

 In large parts of the world, but best documented in South America and Asia, the principal gender division is not between men and women but between men and ‘not-men’.
-I have referred to this in other pieces and it was well described by Prof Don Kulick in his 1996 book ‘Travesti’.
+I have referred to this before and it was well described by Prof Don Kulick in his 1998 book ‘Travesti’.

 So what are the real two genders?

 In Western Anglo Saxon culture we have become used to the notion that gender and sex are somehow the same or, if not precisely the same, directly comparable and fixed in relation to each other.
-So for the sex ‘male’ we have the gender ‘masculine’ and for the sex ‘female’ we have the gender ‘feminine’.
+So for the sex ‘male’ we have the gender ‘masculine’ with expression ‘man’ and for the sex ‘female’ we have the gender ‘feminine’ and expression ‘woman’.

-Sex is taken to mean those unalterable physical attributes of one against the other — in other words, and excepting a tiny minority of people with genetic intersex conditions, this means males have XY chromosomes and females XX; in humans, males have penises and females have vaginas; males have testes and females ovaries and so on.
+Sex means those unalterable physical attributes which constitute the two necessary parts of our reproductive process, male and female.
+Excepting a tiny minority of people with genetic intersex conditions, males have XY chromosomes and females XX; in humans, males have penises and females have vaginas; males have testes and females ovaries and so on.
 This extends to secondary characteristics and overall body morphology, such that on average, there is noticeable dimorphism between males and females.
 (The extent of this varies from species to species.)

-Sex, therefore, is about biology and the only people qualified to comment on it are those who have been trained in biology.
-No such person would ever suggest that sex did not exist, or that it was fluid, or that it could be changed.
-It can’t.
+Sex, therefore, is about biology.
+No person trained in biology would ever suggest that sex did not exist, that it was fluid, or that it could be changed.
+It can’t be.
 There are two sexes and you are whichever your sex chromosomes make you; and that is that.
+Sex is defined at conception.

 But what about gender?
 What is it?

 Pretty much everyone today recognises that sex and gender are not the same.
-Sex is, as above, what your sex chromosomes make you, but gender is a set of behaviours.
+Sex is, as above, what your sex chromosomes make you, but gender is a set of secondary sex characteristics, some of which are physical and behaviours.
+It should be obvious that the behavioural element is performed, but this does not mean it’s optional.
+Gender behaviours are no more a matter of choice or ‘socialisation’ than the peacock’s spectacular mating displays, or stags rutting.
+They are as innate as breasts are.

-(Note: not all small, lightly-built, neotenous males are homosexual by any means; but nearly all feminine homosexual males are small, lightly-built and neotenous.)
+(Note: not all small, lightly-built, neotenous males are homosexual by any means; but most feminine homosexual males are small, lightly-built and neotenous.)

 The sex/gender link.